djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: ' '
 ---

+6 Mar 2013 | Wild day in bitcoinlandia.
+Up to 50, back down to 35 right now.
+In other news, working on a node photo gallery deploy.
+Inspired by a client!
+==============================

-Oh.
+4 Mar 2013 | Oh.
 [More happy news!](https://www.namecheap.com/support/payment-options/bitcoin.aspx) One more thing you can buy with your bitcoins!
-==============================

 3 Mar 2013 | So.
 Happy news.
 NYC, get ready.